 Ida B. Wells (1862 – 1932)

-The Ida B. Wells film (6 minutes long) presents a dramatic monologue based on primary and secondary source material, with historic photographs.
+A 6 minute dramatic monologue based on primary and secondary source material, with historic photographs.

 PLEASE NOTE: The film includes explicit content and photographs of lynching.